 Reading, managing, and organizing books are all advantages that come with becoming a librarian.
 You get to suggest books to your visitors and guide them to the information they seek.
 It’s not only restricted to books; you could also be requested to assist with author readings and conferences, organize archives, and obtain things from the internet.

-This is an ideal job for introverts that want to work in a low-stress environment and get paid to read at work!
+This is an ideal job for introverts who want to work in a low-stress environment and get paid to read at work!

 It’s the perfect scenario for a student looking for part-time employment.
 It also benefits people looking for a slow-paced job.
 But aside from reading books and greeting people entering the library, what else does a librarian do?